 The trail then climbs above the village, first to the east and then swings back on itself to the top of the Nagthali La pass (3, 228m).
 The pass has great views of the mountains but for even better views you will hike to Yang Ri viewpoint (4 hrs to and back).

 The hike through a pine and rhododendron forest is pleasant and has chance encounters with wildlife.
-Plus you will have views of Kerung, Lantang Lirung, Ganesh Himal, Shishapangma, and even into Tibet, on clear days.
+Plus, you will have views of Kerung, Lantang Lirung, Ganesh Himal, Shishapangma, and even into Tibet, on clear days.

 After lunch on the pass, you will start the descent to Thuman, a Tamang village with strong Tibetan influence.
 The trail descends along a gradual slope through verdant forests; chances are you will see large troops of grey langur monkeys.
 Before Thume, you arrive at a large open pasture that has great views of surrounding peaks across the valley to the east, a small stream, and a couple of ruined stone buildings that are quite photogenic.